 You become behind in your mortgage payments.
 At this point, you typically have 120 days of delinquency before the foreclosure process can begin.

-You can respond.
 Once you receive a summons, you will have a certain period of time to respond.
 In general this is 20 to 30 days.
 If you don’t respond, the bank will ask the court for a default judgement and will almost certainly win the suit.
-If you respond, you will be given the chance to tell a judge why you think you should be able to keep the house, or in other words, why the foreclosure is unwarranted.
+If you respond, you will be given the chance to tell a judge why you think you should be able to keep the house.

 The court enters a judgement.
 The court will enter a judgement and a foreclosure sale is arranged.
 At the sale, the bank typically makes a credit bit.
 If no one bids higher, the bank will win.